XxHarvzBackxX/Custom-Winter-Star-Gifts/Content-Pack-Guide.md

 NameOfNPC            | `(string)` The internal name of the NPC you are targeting. <small>(Can also put 'All' if you want to apply to every NPC)</small>
 ItemNames            | `(string, int, string)` The information about the items. `Type` being whether the item is 'Vanilla', 'JA' or 'DGA'.
 Mode                 | `(string)` Which mode to use.
 Accepts "AddToExisting" <small>(adds to existing list for this target)</small>, "AddToVanilla" <small>(adds to the vanilla list for this target)</small>, or "Overwrite" <small>(overwrites existing list for this target).</small>
 Priority             | `(int)` The order in the stack of which this should be patched (carries over to multiple content packs).
 This should be any number above 0, but you usually won't need to go much higher than 200.
+Higher number = executed first. <bold>`Overwrite`s should generally have a higher priority than `AddTo`s.</bold>

 An example content pack can be found on the [Nexus page under files tab](https://www.nexusmods.com/stardewvalley/mods/10024?tab=files).